ritza-co/codecapsules-docs/docs/tutorials/build-imgur-clone-uppy-caddy.md

 Now when you upload files, you'll see a list of links displayed below the upload dashboard showing the user where they can download the files again.

 Note that these links won't work yet, as we don't have anything serving these files.
-We could serve files with Express, but we'll use Caddy as a static file server because it serves files more efficiently and because it makes it easier to scale our production application by adding servers to handle more uploads and downloads if necessary.
+We could serve files directly from the Express application, but we'll instead use Caddy as a static file server.
+It serves files more efficiently and means that we detach file uploads from file downloads, so we can add more servers of either type to add either more uploading or downloading capacity.

 ![The app with download links showing](../assets/download-links.png)